Author Guidelines

 DISCUSSION

-The Discussion should interpret the findings based on current and past studies.
+The Discussion should interpret the findings in light of current and past studies.
 Focus on interpretation, not just repeating results.
 Discuss new significant observations, previous work, and study weaknesses.
 Propose new hypotheses or recommendations.
 Avoid unsupported statements and repetition of the Introduction and Results sections.

 CONCLUSION